imammedo/terra-terminal/README.md

 Features to come:
 - Save your layout configuration.
-  * Work in Progress
+  * Almost Complete
+  * At this time it doesn't save correctly tab names so next point can't be done

-- Start other program at launch, saved in your layout.
+- Start another program at launch, saved in your layout.
   * When Layout backup will be fully operationnal

 - Start a graphical program instead of a term program.
   * Might need much time if ot's possible